 My recent weekend getaway to Prague with fellow blogger Harriet who runs Fräulein Anker has been a fantastic experience!
 In 48 hours we sipped all the specialty coffee we could drink, photographed from sunrise to sunset, had delicious food and found the most creative accommodation on top of that!
-Let me share my favourite discoveries with you from this weekend of wonder, starting from third wave coffee shops!
+Let me share my favourite discoveries with you from this weekend of wonder, starting from third wave coffee shops and cafes!

 Check out my guide to specialty coffee shops in Prague off the beaten path here.